yusufmspahi/AlgoTrading-Course/README.md

 ### Course Syllabus

 **Lecture 1** - Introduction and Basics of Algorithmic Trading
-   - Overview of algorithmic trading concepts, definitions, and types of strategies.
-   - Key terms and the structure of the course.

 **Lecture 2** - Creating and Assessing Trading Algorithms
-   - Focus on building algorithms and evaluating them using backtesting.

 **Lecture 3** - Portfolio Optimization
-   - Techniques for optimizing asset allocations within portfolios.

 **Lecture 4** - Industry Lecture
-   - Insights into industry practices and specialized niches (to be confirmed).

 **Lecture 5** - Machine Learning in Algorithmic Trading
-   - Applying machine learning to enhance trading strategy development and decision-making.

 **Lecture 6** - Options in Algorithmic Trading
-   - Understanding options, their role in trading strategies, and related risk management.

 **Lecture 7** - Industry Lecture
-   - Another industry-focused session with insights from experts.

 **Lecture 8** - The Role of Market Impact
-   - Examining how trades impact the market and strategies for minimizing adverse effects.

 ## Teaching Methodology